jbluepolarbear/thread_pool/README.md

 A Modern C++ Thread Pool.

-The use case here is it block the main thread as little as possible.
+The use case here is to block the main thread as little as possible.

 Basic usage:
 ```c++